 What Is a Digital Rolodex?
-(And Why Teams Replace Spreadsheets With One)

 What Is a Digital Rolodex?
-(And Why Teams Replace Spreadsheets With One)

 The original Rolodex was a rotating card file that sat on your desk.
 Each card held a contact: name, company, phone number, maybe a handwritten note about how you knew them.
 The system was simple and the insight behind it was correct.
 Relationships are assets.
 They need to be organized so you can actually use them.